common-voice/community-playbook/README.md

 Our community playbook is a living document of our communities history and knowledge.
 After reading the playbook chapters, you will understand:

 - The goals and ethos of the Common Voice project
-- The journey of langauge onto Common Voice
+- The journey of language onto Common Voice
 - How to set up and maintain a language community as part of Common Voice

 ### TLDR: Too Long Don't Read